SSO vs. Federated Identity Management: A Guide

 Choosing the Right Combination

-Combining SSO, FI, and WIF provides:
+Combining SSO, FIM and WIF provides:

 • Unified identity controls for all users and workloads.